10 Unconventional Ways to Stay on Track this Summer

 3. Take a week off from workouts.

-A huge reason summers are so great are vacations!
+A huge reason summer is so great is because of vacation!
 Vacations are a time to unplug, disconnect from work, and recharge.
 Your body also needs an occasional break from working out.
 If you notice that workouts are feeling really forced, try taking a purposeful (and guilt free) week off.
-When you take this purposeful break, you will come back refreshed and excited to workout again.
+When you take this thoughtful break, you will come back refreshed and excited to workout again.

 4. Water down your rosé.